 I know it’s hard because I do it myself and I have to really stop and think about it.
 To help me I have a post-it note stuck on the fridge that says “Are you really truly hungry right now?”
 This is a great reminder that works for me.

-Yes, when you’re at home all day- really close to the kitchen, this can be tempting to grab and lounge on the sofa without moving, eating unbalanced unhealthy meals and snacking all day as a way to entertain and comfort yourself.
-Only to leaving you feeling worse once the effects have worn off.
+Yes, when you’re at home all day- really close to the kitchen, this can be tempting to grab and lounge on the sofa without moving, eating unbalanced unhealthy meals, and snacking all day as a way to entertain and comfort yourself.
+Only to leave you feeling worse once the effects have worn off.
 What do you then do?
 You repeat, repeat, repeat!
-When feeling low and bored it is so easy to reach for the vino, crisps and chocolates and some may be having far too much caffeine, which in facts affects your sleep and it can contribute to feeling more anxious.
+When feeling low and bored it is so easy to reach for the vino, crisps, and chocolates and some may be having far too much caffeine, which in fact affects your sleep and it can contribute to feeling more anxious.

 Don’t just sit in front of a screen all day.
 It’s not the best way to spend long periods of time and it can also not be very productive.
 Remind yourself that it is also unhealthy due to the blue light from devices.

-Research shows that prolonged exposure at devices is disruptive to your sleep and overall mental and physical wellbeing.
+Research shows that prolonged exposure to devices is disruptive to your sleep and overall mental and physical wellbeing.
 Remember to switch off from any screen devices at least an hour before bedtime.
-Try doing some stretching, jumping up and down in between; a creative task like the mindfulness colouring; listen to a music, read a book or try learning something new… The possibilities are endless!
+Try doing some stretching, jumping up and down in between; a creative task like mindfulness coloring; listening to music, reading a book, or trying learning something new… The possibilities are endless!

 Limit your News Intake

 To keep yourself sane, limit news intake.
 The constant 24/7 coverage of coronavirus, particularly on social media, can easily impact your mental health.
 Yes, they have to remind and warn you but also you need to use your common sense.
 Know when it has got too much for you that it affects your mood.